johnjones4/InBrief/Readme.md

 ## Installation

 To install InBrief on your computer, head to the [Releases](https://github.com/johnjones4/InBrief/releases) section and download the appropriate file for your system.
 (Currently, there are only builds for Linux and Mac) Once running, there's a "plus" icon in the bottom right-hand corner of the window.
 Click that to add widgets.
 When a widget is added, click the edit button in its upper right-hand corner to configure it for your needs.

+## Extending

+To extend the capabilities of this application and add additional dashboard panels, see the [Development](Development.md) documentation